If You Love Someone, Set Them Free (with Clorox and Masks)

 Did we make the right choice?
 He’ll tell you a thousand percent YES.
 And, so, I suppose it is the right choice for him.
 It’s his life, after all.

 He may feel like a 15-year-old to me, but my son is actually an adult and he needs to take steps toward being responsible for himself.
 His ADHD will never go away.
 It is his albatross, and he will find ways to bear its weight.
 Sometimes it will drag him to the ground.
 Other times it will help him soar.
-I just hope it will help him avoid COVID at all costs.
+I just hope it will help him avoid the illness at all costs.

-But, of course, COVID is not the only risk for a kid with ADHD out there on his own.
+But, of course, the illness is not the only risk for a kid with ADHD out there on his own.
 I could spend plenty of sleepless nights worrying about the various dangers awaiting a college-aged kid with impulsivity problems.
 But that would help no one.
 We’ve scaffolded for long enough now.
 It’s his turn to fly.
 (Please, son, just fly straight away from anyone who’s coughing.)

 ADHD in College: Next Steps